-Haase arrived on The Farm prior to the 2016-17 season after completing his fourth season as the head coach at UAB, where he led the Blazers to a regular-season Conference USA championship in 2016 and the program’s 15th all-time NCAA Tournament appearance in 2015.
-Haase compiled an 80-53 overall record while improving the Blazers’ win total every year.
+At UAB, Haase led the Blazers to a regular-season Conference USA championship in 2016 and the program’s 15th all-time NCAA Tournament berth in 2015.
+Haase compiled an 80-53 overall record in four seasons while improving the Blazers’ win total every year.

 Tabbed the 2016 Gene Bartow Conference USA Coach of the Year, Haase led the Blazers to a 26-5 overall record and a 16-2 conference mark while capturing their first regular-season title since 2011.
 Along the way, UAB established school records for overall victories (26), conference wins (16), road wins (10) and consecutive victories (14).
 Also named the 2016 National Association of Basketball Coaches (NABC) All-District Coach, Haase directed the Blazers to an NIT berth for the 12th time in school history.
-UAB also finished 16-0 at home in his final season at the helf of the Blazers, extending the nation’s fifth-longest home winning streak to 25, while ranking among the nation’s best in field goal percentage (.478 – 24th), assists per game (18.4 – 4th) and blocks per game (4th – 6.1).
+UAB also finished 16-0 at home in Haase's final season, extending the nation’s fifth-longest home winning streak to 25, while ranking among the nation’s best in field goal percentage (.478 – 24th), assists per game (18.4 – 4th) and blocks per game (4th – 6.1).